 Study Abroad Destinations and Travel Dates

-Community College of Philadelphia is offering five Student-Faculty International Fellowship Programs for 2015.
+Community College of Philadelphia is offering three Student-Faculty International Fellowship Programs for 2016.
 This is an exciting opportunity to learn about and then travel to the destination to directly experience its culture and contemporary society.
-Students in each group will take a one-credit course (except for the Belize Archeology Option participants) and travel with a team of experienced Community College of Philadelphia faculty.
+Students in each group will travel with a team of experienced Community College of Philadelphia faculty.
 Final travel dates listed below may change slightly due to airfare availability and other considerations.

 For further information about the one-credit course, travel, costs and the application procedure, please plan to attend an information session (attendance is not required to apply to a program).